Best Indonesian Coffee

-The mountain Jayawijaya (formerly know as the Orange Range), reside in the central highlands of Papua and provide the agricultural climate that allows Papuan coffee beans to be grown.
+The mountain Jayawijaya (formerly know as the Orange Range), resides in the central highlands of Papua.
+It provides the agricultural climate where Papuan coffee beans grow.
 The town of Wamena resides in the Baliem Valley beneath Jayawijaya mountain.

 A second farming area is further east in Papua province.
 The Nabire region is the home of the town of Moanemani where rural farmers grow coffee in the valley of Kamu.

 Both of these locations are in some of the most remote regions in the world.
 The farmers have very few roads into and out of these farming areas.

 A new coffee bean company called Koperasi Serba Usaha Baliem Arabica is starting up in the region and is attempting to bring in Fair Trade practices to help farmers of Papua get better pricing for their coffee beans.